 - Eliminate all possible stress on the body (This goes along with rest but do whatever you have to do to take any pressure off of yourself–for me it was to stop nursing-not an easy decision-while for others it means a medical leave, etc.)

 - Wear sunglasses to protect the eye from light, wind, and dirt

 - Tape the eye shut at night to keep light out, to keep dirt and debris out, and to prevent corneal scratches from the sheet

 - Cold weather exacerbates dry eye so watch the amount of time spent in the cold.

 - Consider wearing earplugs if certain sounds are extremely loud.

 HUGE thank you’s to all of you that have stuck with me and read through this entire series.
 It was an extremely emotional and stressful time but I’m thankful to be where I am today and hopeful that my story may help others suffering find comfort and support.
-If you or someone you know is suffering from Bell’s palsy or recently diagnosed, please feel free to share this series and connect them with my business Facebook page and the upcoming support group page.
+If you or someone you know is suffering from Bell’s palsy or recently diagnosed, please feel free to share this series and connect them with me on Facebook.